-Treatment Priority 2: High risk CONTAINMENT species outside containment lines.
+Treatment Priority 2: High-risk species that are listed as a priority to Contain and are outside containment areas

 - Containment lines serve to prevent established populations of invasive plants from spreading into new areas. - Isolated populations of invasive plants outside the containment lines will be treated as a higher priority than established populations within the containment lines (see CKISS website).